Descanonge/neba/docs/source/datasets.rst

    higher priority.
 The DataManagerBase thus should be the last base class.
    See :external+python:ref:`tut-inheritance`.

-Let's switch to datasets that comprise of multiple files, we can use either :class:`source.GlobPlugin`, or :class:`source.FileFinderPlugin` to find and manage datafiles using the simple syntax of :mod:`filefinder`.
+Let's switch to a dataset split across multiple files: we can use either :class:`source.GlobPlugin`, or :class:`source.FileFinderPlugin` to find and manage datafiles using the simple syntax of :mod:`filefinder`.
 We appropriately switch to :class:`xarray.XarrayMultiFileLoaderPlugin` to deal with multi-file